 When I was growing up, my father’s humidor was a Nat Sherman humidor.
-The small thing that he bought in the 1980s could probably store no more than 15 Churchill-sized cigars.
-It sat on the shelf of my childhood home for a decade filled with a couple of crumbling cigars, a small cutter, a $1 bill from the time someone tried robbing him while he worked at a Taco Bell and a few other mementos.
+The small thing that he bought in the 1980s probably was capable of holding no more than 15 Churchill-sized cigars.
+It sat on the shelf of my childhood home for a decade, filled with a couple of crumbling cigars, a small cutter, a $1 bill from the time someone tried robbing him while he worked at a Taco Bell and a few other mementos.

 Nat Sherman always held a special place in his heart.